 Critical AI

-Welcome to the blog site for Critical AI, a new interdisciplinary journal based at Rutgers University’s Center for Cultural Analysis, affiliated with the Rutgers Center for Cognitive Science, and published with Duke University Press.
+Welcome to the blog site for Critical AI, a new interdisciplinary journal based at Rutgers University’s Center for Cultural Analysis, affiliated with the Rutgers Center for Cognitive Science and the Rutgers Artificial Intelligence and Data Science (RAD) Collaboratory, and published with Duke University Press.
 Critical AI began as an interdisciplinary initiative at Rutgers University, organized and led by a steering committee.
 The blog hosted on this site includes research, reviews, and commentary by interdisciplinary scholars in a wide range of AI-adjacent fields, as well as posts by faculty and students affiliated with the Critical AI @ Rutgers initiative.
 We also archive posts on, and videos from, our online events including our NEH-sponsored workshops with Australian National University.

 To learn more about Critical AI @ Rutgers and our current activities, see this RU website

-To learn more about the journal, please check out this Duke University Press webpage.
+To learn more about the journal, including submission guidelines and subscription information, please check out this Duke University Press webpage.

 You can also follow us on Mastodon at @CriticalAI@mastodon.social.